MukhtarMK/Main/README.md

 ## Personal Interests

-Outside of coding, I enjoy [Your Hobbies/Interests].
+Outside of coding, I enjoy [I love traveling and exploring new cultures.
+I've  plan to visit many more!
+Additionally, I enjoy playing the guitar and composing music in my free time.].

 Thank you for visiting my profile!